AdobeDocs/experience-manager-cloud-service.en/help/operations/maintenance.md

 <!-- Environments with an id equal or lower than **TBD** will have the following default values: -->

-Environments that were created before the default purging is enabled will have the default values listed below, however it is recommended to change those values in order to optimize performance.
+Environments that were created before the default purging is enabled will have the default values listed below, however it is recommended to lower those values in order to optimize performance.

 * Versions older than 7 years are removed.
 * All versions in the last 7 years are kept.